PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 Before presenting our approach, we formally define the problem that \patchguru aims to solve.

-\textbf{Input:} \patchguru takes a PR, which typically has two main components: (1)~the code patch $\mathcal{C}$, representing the changes to the codebase, and (2)~the NL artifacts $\mathcal{D}$, including the PR description, commit messages, and related discussions that provide the high-level rationale for the change.
+\textbf{Input:} \patchguru takes as input a PR consisting of two components: (1)~code changes $\mathcal{C}$, and (2)~NL artifacts $\mathcal{D}$, including the PR description, commit messages, and related discussions that explain the rationale for the change.
+We currently focus on PRs that modify exactly one function, which simplifies the construction of comparison programs.
+We acknowledge this as a limitation and further discuss it in \S\ref{sec:discussion}.

-\textbf{Output:} The goal of \patchguru is two-fold: (i)~to derive an executable patch oracle $\mathcal{O}$ from the NL artifacts $\mathcal{D}$ of the PR under analysis, and (ii)~to verify whether the code patch $\mathcal{C}$ is consistent with the inferred oracle $\mathcal{O}$.
-The final output of \patchguru is a tuple $(\mathcal{O}, \mathcal{R})$, where $\mathcal{O}$ is the inferred patch oracle and $\mathcal{R}$ is a validation report indicating whether the code patch $\mathcal{C}$ adheres to the inferred oracle $\mathcal{O}$.
-In the case of inconsistencies, \patchguru will raise a warning and provide $\mathcal{O}$ as reproducible evidence of the inconsistencies along with $\mathcal{R}$ as natural language explanations that describe the inconsistencies and explain why they arise.

-Our problem formulation differs from existing techniques to reason about code changes.
-Compared to traditional regression testing, which reasons about correctness in general, we specifically target the behavioral changes introduced by a PR.
-Moreover, the inferred patch oracles can detect cases where the patch fails to change behavior as intended, whereas regression tests are designed to ensure that existing behavior remains unchanged.
-Compared to ChangeGuard~\cite{Lars2025ChangeGuard}, which introduced the idea of comparison programs, we go beyond determining whether a code change introduces any behavioral differences, but instead reason about the consistency of the intent expressed in the NL artifacts and the code change.
-Finally, compared to the recent Testora technique~\cite{Pradel2025TestoraUN}, our formulation not only checks for PRs that introduce unintended behavioral changes, but also validates that the intended changes are correctly implemented.
-Our evaluation (\S\ref{sec:evaluation}, RQ2) shows that this capability allows \patchguru to detect bugs missed by Testora.

-We envision that \patchguru would augment current development practices.
-When \patchguru flags inconsistencies between the inferred patch oracle and the actual implementation, this can help developers in two ways: (1)~if the inconsistencies arise from code bugs, developers can proactively fix these issues, ensuring that bugs are remediated prior to being merged into the main codebase; (2)~if the inconsistencies stem from ambiguous or incomplete NL descriptions, \patchguru prompts developers to clarify their intent, which can improve the quality of the project documentation.
-A key benefit of \patchguru is that it provides actionable feedback at the moment of peak developer receptivity, when the context of the change is still in the developer's mind.
-This feedback minimizes the ``context-switching'' penalty typically associated with late-stage bug discovery, enabling developers to address problems before subsequent changes are introduced, thereby avoiding complex bug fixing efforts that may result from compounded code changes~\cite{hassan2004predicting}.